jschrier/blog/_posts/2024-06-29-LLM-Finetuning-Notes.md

 One nice feature is an an "export weights" option on the model information page that lets you download  them (assuming you are not using GPT-3.5).
 Great for reproducibility!

-What is frustrating is that you can't see what the automatically-chosen hyperparameters were.
+What is frustrating (*circa late June/early July 2024*) is that you can't see what the automatically-chosen hyperparameters were.
 You're really in the dark here.
 (The exception is for fine-tuning the OpenAI models, in which case you can go to platform.openai.com and find all the goodies there.)

 You've got to use the web-interface; as of late-June 2024, the API for fine-tuning is still in beta.